-Question: What are the Rules of Procedure in Civil Traffic Violation Cases and where can I find them?
+Question: What are the Superior Court Rules of Appellate Procedure - Criminal (SCRAP-Crim

-The Rules of Procedure in Civil Traffic Violation Cases explain the procedure to follow when appealing a civil traffic case from a traffic court to the Superior Court.
-They are in the Arizona Rules of Court book located at any law library and at http://azrules.westgroup.
+Rules) and where can I find them?

-com/home/azrules/default.wl.
+The SCRAP-Crim.
+Rules explain the procedure to follow when appealing a criminal case from a limited jurisdiction court to the Superior Court.
+They are in the Arizona Rules of Court book located at any law library and at http://azrules.westgroup.com/home/azrules/default.wl.